I’m constantly amazed by how many websites fail even the most basic of website quality tests.

 For example, an automated tool could tell you if the colors your using have enough contrast to comply with accessibility standards, but they can’t tell you if that’s the best color to attract your target market or if it matches your branding.

 They also don’t give much context to which issues are insignificant and which ones could be causing major issues with your online presence.
-For example, the story I shared at the begining where a website was set to not show in search results, they get a 77 for SEO, even though their website isn’t even available in search results (I would give that a zero!).
+For example, in the story I shared at the beginning where a website was set to not show in search results — that site would score a 77 for SEO in PageSpeed Insights, even though their website isn’t available in search results at all.
+SEO, like many aspects of a quality website, relies on context and hiring a professional search engine optimization specialist will help you get results beyond what any automated test can provide.

 It’s best to think of these tools as an aid in helping measure your website’s quality — but keep in mind that it’s only telling part of the story.